Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 When the judgement statement is executed and is "**True**", this round of loop is complete and next round of loop starts.
 If the judgement condition is

-"**False**" , the block of code 2 is executed and the second round of loop is done.
+`False` , the block of code 2 is executed and the second round of loop is done.

 (3) pass statement